port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/pagerduty.md

 This example utilizes the same [blueprint](#prerequisites) definition from the previous section, along with a new webhook configuration:

-Create the following webhook configuration [using Port UI](../../?operation=ui#configuring-webhook-endpoints)
+Create the following webhook configuration [using Port's UI](/build-your-software-catalog/sync-data-to-catalog/webhook/?operation=ui#configuring-webhook-endpoints)

 <details>
 <summary>PagerDuty webhook configuration for historical data</summary>